Volcana (DC Animated Universe)

-Volcana (Claire Selton) is a supervillain in Superman: The Animated Series and Justice League.
+Volcana (Claire Selton) is a supervillain in the DC Animated Universe (DCAU), appearing in the series Superman: The Animated Series, Justice League, and Justice League Unlimited.
 Voiced by Peri Gilpin, she made her first appearance in the episode "Where There's Smoke".

-Her first major comic book appearance was in Black Lightning (vol. 3) #2 (December 2024), though prior to this, the character made a brief cameo in Superman 80-Page Giant (vol. 2) #1 (May 2010).
+The character was later adapted to the non-DCAU animated series Harley Quinn (voiced by Jeannie Tirado) and Bat-Fam (voiced by Haley Tju), depicted in both as a different ethnicity than the red-haired white woman she was in the DCAU and the comic book series Black Lightning.

 Fictional character biography

 Superman: The Animated Series

 Introduced in the episode "Where There's Smoke", Claire Selton shows an aptitude for pyrokinesis as a teenager.
 Her parents send her to Metropolis' Center for Paranormal Studies to help her control her powers, but she is taken by government agents, who attempt to weaponize her powers for "Project Firestorm".

 Volcana eventually escapes the agents and becomes a thief and fugitive and the project lost its funding.
 She is eventually recaptured, but Superman rescues her and takes her to a deserted island.
 Volcana also makes a cameo appearance in the episode "Unity", in which she fights Supergirl.

 Volcana appears in issues #20 and #41 of the tie-in comic Superman Adventures.